-This class meets the graduation requirements and state content standards for Economics, but does so in a non-traditional fashion.
-The class will be scheduled at the beginning or ending of the school day, and students will only be required to attend class two days a week maximum.
+Grade Level: 12 This class meets the graduation requirements and state content standards for Economics , Course #: 1514B but does so in a non-traditional fashion.
+The class will be scheduled at the beginning or Length: 1 Semester ending of the school day, and students will only be required to attend class two days a week Credit(s): One maximum.
 One day will be used to review and discuss content or to assess student learning.
-The other day will be used to host speakers from the surrounding area on a variety of economic topics.
+Diploma: Counts as an The other day will be used to host speakers from the surrounding area on a variety of Elective for all diplomas economic topics.
 The other days of the week, students should be working on assignments and learning independently.
 The teacher will be available during the hybrid class period on all school days for any one-on-one help or further clarification as needed.

-Content Outline/Topics of Study: Scarcity, Factors of Products, Entrepreneurs, Supply, Demand, Prices, Market Structures, Business Structures, Taxes, Revenues, Fiscal and Monetary Policy, The Federal Reserve, Gross Domestic Product, Economic Growth, Inflation, The Business Cycle
+Content Outline/Topics of Study: Scarcity, Factors of Products, Entrepreneurs, Supply, Demand, Prices, Market Structures, Business Structures, Taxes, Revenues, Fiscal and Monetary Policy, The Federal Reserve, Gross Domestic Product, Economic Growth, Inflation, Prerequisite: Algebra I The Business Cycle Fulfills a Social Studies requirement for the General Diploma only Fulfills the Econo mics requirement for the Core 40.
+Academic Honors and Technical Honors Diplomas